-- Choose a schedule: Any runner will tell you that choosing a training schedule that matches your experience is critical.
+Choose a schedule: Any runner will tell you that choosing a training schedule that matches your experience is critical.
 So it is with learning a language.
 Lingoda makes it easy to pick classes that match your language level.

-- Got the right kit?
+Got the right kit?
 Swap trainers, fitness trackers and lycra for a laptop, good internet connection and a quiet space to concentrate.
-Making sure you’re prepared and you’ve got the gear will ensure you get the best possible language learning experience.
+Making sure you’re prepared, and you’ve got the gear will ensure you get the best possible language learning experience.

-- Warm up properly: Before a class (or a training run), you need to make sure your brain and body are awake.
+Warm up properly: Before a class (or a training run), you need to make sure your brain and body are awake.
 Runners will spend 15 minutes or so stretching and jogging.
 For optimum learning, we recommend a brisk five minute walk and your coffee of choice before the class.

 Get there on time!
 No sprint runner would arrive at the start line with a minute to spare.
 Same with your language learning class.
 Make sure you’re set up and online at least ten minutes before the class starts.
 Check you have a good connection and confirm your microphone and speaker settings.

-Coffee and a quiet space to focus – essential to get the most from your language class
+…Coffee and a quiet space to focus – essential to get the most from your language class!

 Warm down: The right post-run routine prevents injuries.
 With Lingoda it ensures you get the most from your session.
 Give yourself 15 minutes after the lesson to digest the class and make a note of the key learning points from the session.

-- Refuel for energy: An hour long class, every day, for three months is hard work.
+Refuel for energy: An hour long class, every day, for two months is hard work.
 Runners carry gels to refuel.
 You should make sure you have a snack or two before the class.
 And make sure you have something to drink during the session.
 You’re going to be doing a lot of talking!

-- Train regularly: Running and learning are habits.
+Train regularly: Running and learning are habits.
 Find a time of day that works best for you and try to book your daily class around this time.
 We recommend booking at least seven days ahead to get the classes that match your schedule.

-- Share your experience: When you’re in the middle of your training, or your learning, getting support from fellow participants is vital.
+Share your experience: When you’re in the middle of your training, or your learning, getting support from fellow participants is vital.
 Lingoda has organised a Sprint Facebook Group where participants can share advice and learning tips.

 Celebrate in style!
 Congratulations, you made it!
-When you get to the finish line, after three months learning, make sure you celebrate big time.
+When you get to the finish line, after two months learning, make sure you celebrate big time.
 And don’t forget to tell the world.
 You can leave a review of the Lingoda Language Sprint on Trustpilot.